vippsas/vipps-ecom-api/vipps-ecom-api.md

-If the shipping cost can be known in advance, the `staticShippingDetails` field in the [`POST:​/ecomm​/v2​/payments`](https://vippsas.github.io/vipps-developer-docs/api/ecom#tag/Vipps-eCom-API/operation/initiatePaymentV3UsingPOST) call to initiate the payment may be used to provide the shipping details up front, and thereby avoid an extra roundtrip between the Vipps backend and the merchant's server.
+If the shipping cost can be known in advance, the `staticShippingDetails` field in the [`POST:​/ecomm​/v2​/payments`](https://vippsas.github.io/vipps-developer-docs/api/ecom#tag/Vipps-eCom-API/operation/initiatePaymentV3UsingPOST) call to initiate the payment may be used to provide the shipping details up front, and thereby avoid an extra round-trip between the Vipps backend and the merchant's server.

 When using `staticShippingDetails` the shipping costs for the available